benoitj/blog.benoitj.ca/content/posts/working-from-home.md

 Your experience could be totally different, this is really a personal thing.

-Once Covid restrictions are lifted, I would gladly meet my teammates at the office once in a while, but regular attendance to the office is not longer part of my life.
+Once Covid restrictions are lifted, I would gladly meet my teammates at the office once in a while, but regular attendance to the office is no longer part of my life.

 Working from home is a perfect fit for me :D